Monotonicity of entropy for real multimodal maps: Isentropes in are contractible.

 \subsection{\boldmath The construction of $\beta_t$. \unboldmath}

-Consider a map $T'=\hed_t(T)$ so that the convex hull $[Z_i,Z_{i+1}]$ of two neighboring plateaus are eventually mapped into the interior of another plateau.
-If this happens then for $s>0$ small, $\gamma_s(T')$ will still have this property and so in general $\gamma_s(T') \notin\SS_*^d$ .
+Consider a map $T'=\hed_t(T)$ so that the convex hull $\J_i:=[Z_i,Z_{i+1}]$ of two neighboring plateaus is eventually mapped into the interior of another plateau.
+If this happens then for $s>0$ small, $\gamma_s(T')$ will still have this property and so in general $\gamma_s(T') \notin\SS_*^b$.
 To overcome this problem we define another deformation $\beta_t$.
-This transformation does not change topological entropy, and only moves plateaus which are mapped into other plateaus.
+This deformation does not change topological entropy, and only moves (certain) plateaus which are mapped into other plateaus.